a-bissell/uniroam/README.md

 ## ⚠️ WARNING - Research Tool Only

-**This is a RED TEAM RESEARCH TOOL.** Unauthorized use against systems you do not own is **illegal**.
-UniRoam is provided for:
+**This is a RED TEAM RESEARCH TOOL.**

-✅ Security research in controlled environments
-✅ Red team training and exercises
-✅ Developing defensive countermeasures
-✅ Educational purposes
-✅ Authorized penetration testing

-❌ Unauthorized access or malicious attacks
+If not used carefully, containment can be tricky in target-rich envrionments.
+You may break your robot if you send a bad payload.

+Be smart, be responsible.

 ## 🚀 Quick Start